-While completing a college application might be difficult and time-consuming, attending college for more than four years is twice as difficult.
+While completing a college application might be difficult and time-consuming, attending college for more than four years, whether online or in person, is twice as difficult.
 Give your all in your college classes, especially those directly relevant to your major, regardless of what you hope to accomplish in the future.

 So, you could ask yourself, “Well, what are passing grades?” at some point.
 Although the system is much like the one you used in high school, don’t worry—we’ve got you covered.
 The University of the Potomac will discuss various topics, including how the grading system functions, achieving a decent grade, and much more.

 Why Are High Grades Important?

 High grades indicate that you are among your class’s top four students.
 They serve as an example of your performance and understanding of class teachings.
 Your dedication, perseverance, and hard work in every subject will be rewarded with admission to the best colleges, ultimately leading to your dream employment and a host of additional advantages.